The Socially Constructed Body: Publications and the Multi-facet of Women’s Sport in Modern China (1840-1949)

 Abstract

-This study employs a multidisciplinary approach, integrating archaeology, history, and cultural studies, to examine the influence of modern publications addressing women's issues on the development of women's sports in modern China.
-The research also explores the significant role these publications play in the liberation of women's bodies and related scholarly inquiries.
-Through a comprehensive analysis, it is revealed that while these publications have positively contributed to the advancement of women's sports, they also exhibit certain limitations.
-As crucial mediums and platforms for the liberation and development of women's bodies, these publications provide invaluable historical data for the study of women's sports in modern China.
-In the context of the cultural turn, the investigation of women's sports in modern China, based on these publications, necessitates an interdisciplinary research methodology, drawing insights from diverse perspectives and theoretical frameworks.
-Additionally, the study highlights the emerging trends of globalization and transnationalism in the historical analysis of modern Chinese women's sports.
-This exploration calls for further scholarly attention and in-depth research in the field.
+This paper explores the impact of modern publications addressing women's issues on the development of women's sports and physical education in modern China.
+It also examines the significant value of these publications in the liberation of women's bodies and related studies.
+By considering the shift towards cultural history, this study contemplates the future direction of research on modern Chinese women's sports.
+The findings reveal that while modern publications addressing women's issues positively influenced the development of women's sports, they also had some negative effects.
+Nonetheless, as a crucial medium and platform for the liberation and development of women's bodies, the historical materials provided by these publications are of significant value for research on women's sports in modern China.
+In the context of the cultural history turn, the study of women's sports in modern China based on these publications can employ interdisciplinary research methods, drawing from different perspectives and theories.
+Global and transnational history also represent emerging trends in the study of modern Chinese women's sports history.
+The exploration of women's sports in modern China based on these publications warrants the attention and further research of scholars in the field.

 Published